top of page

 The Award, which is a unique hand-crafted puppet representing a character from the winning book, is presented to the author of that book.
 The unique puppets, which are on display in the Children’s Literature Department of Central Library, were created by Carol Onofrio each year from 1980 – 2014.
 Since then the puppets have been created by Jesse Kingsley and Moira MacDonald.

-The FOCAL Award committee is comprised of a Chair and five voting members and two non-voting members including the FOCAL president and former committee chairperson.
+The FOCAL Award committee is comprised of a Chai, five voting members, and two non-voting members, including the FOCAL president and former committee chairperson.
 Each member serves a two-year term.

 History of the FOCAL Award